100 General Knowledge in English Questions Answers Quiz

 Let’s solve this general knowledge in English questions with or without your friends, family, teachers, students, or competitors.

-General knowledge in English questions
+General knowledge of English questions

 1. What links Zhores I. Alferov, Jack S. Kilby and Herbert Kroemer?